just-kiss-it/u_will/blog/_posts/2020-01-23-decisiveness-&-follow-thru.md

 ### Decisiveness & Follow-Thru

-Looks like I may leave `'Jekyll'` behind soon.
+Looks like I may leave [`'Jekyll'`](https://jekyllrb.com/) behind soon.
 All signs point in that direction.
-Learning `'HUGO'` and `'Jekyll'` at the same time is not helpful, really; and I have to make decisions on how to move forward.
+Learning [`'HUGO'`](https://gohugo.io/) and [`'Jekyll'`](https://jekyllrb.com/) at the same time is not helpful, really; and I have to make decisions on how to move forward.
 I'm big on signs and portents; so when I saw I had a **'gems'** folder, Gemfile and Gemfile.lock in my Home Directory this morning, and I do not know why???
 Well, I consider it a sign.

-> {% include green.html %} more likely a sign that I gave the command to do `bundle exec jekyll serve` in my Home Directory, than a sign I need to leave `'Jekyll'` behind I know -- but **I'm leaving `'Jekyll'` behind!**
+> {% include green.html %} more likely a sign that I gave the command to do `bundle exec jekyll serve` in my Home Directory, than a sign I need to leave [`'Jekyll'`](https://jekyllrb.com/) behind I know -- but **I'm leaving [`'Jekyll'`](https://jekyllrb.com/) behind!**

 Anyway, that leads me to *other* considerations.
-I pretty much don't want to use `'HUGO'` unless I can use the latest and the greatest, which at this time is Version 0.62.2.
-The best I can get on Debian Testing is 0.58.1, which is actually ok, better than the 0.55 I can get on Debian 10 Buster; but, long story short...
-I'm about ready to go with an **'Arch'** install.
+I pretty much don't want to use [`'HUGO'`](https://gohugo.io/) unless I can use the latest and the greatest, which at this time is Version 0.62.2.
+The best I can get on Debian Testing is 0.58.1, which is actually ok, better than the 0.55.6 I can get on Debian 10 Buster; but, long story short...
+I'm about ready to go with an [**'Arch'**](https://www.archlinux.org/) install.
 Grrr.
-Even **'Manjaro'** irritates me oftentimes, because it has eccentricities peculiar to itself that... well I may as well just build an **'Arch'** System from the ground up the way I want it!
+Even [**'Manjaro'**](https://manjaro.org/) irritates me oftentimes, because it has eccentricities peculiar to itself that... well I may as well just build an [**'Arch'**](https://www.archlinux.org/) System from the ground up the way I want it!
 But that leads me back to needing a good backup and restore system, which I do not yet have (which reminds me I have to do my backups today!)...

 But the main thing that is stressing me out is that I do not have any direction for where and how I want to expend my energies in the use of these new understandings.
 I need to write an **'About'** Page today, wherein I express ***who*** my persona is, and ***what*** he is all about.
 Only ***THEN*** can it be determined ***WTF*** `'JKI'` is doing!